 Fact: Detox is just the beginning of the recovery process, not a cure for addiction.

 Detoxification is only the first step in recovery.
 Detox alone does not address the root causes of addiction or the psychological and emotional challenges that accompany substance use.
-It is essential for individuals to follow up detox with comprehensive addiction treatment, which may include therapy, counseling, support groups, and lifestyle changes.
+It is essential for individuals to follow up detox with comprehensive addiction treatment.
+There are many options and paths, including therapy, counseling, support groups, and lifestyle changes.

 Without ongoing treatment, the risk of relapse is high.
 Detox clears the body of substances, but it’s the long-term therapeutic work that helps individuals change their behaviors and develop the tools needed for lasting recovery.